Connecticut Voter Info

 • Are a resident of Connecticut

-• are 17 years of age and will be 18 by the next election
+• At the age of 16 or 17 as long as you will be 18 by the time the next election occurs

 You are not eligible to vote in Connecticut if: